BetterTheWorld/FlipGiveSDK_Ruby/README.md

 ### Installation

-To begin using `FlipGiveSDK::ShopCloud`, you should have obtained an `ID` and `Secret` pair from FlipGive, store these securely so that they are accessible in your application (env variables, rails credentials, etc).
+To begin using `FlipGiveSDK::Rewards`, you should have obtained an `ID` and `Secret` pair from FlipGive, store these securely so that they are accessible in your application (env variables, rails credentials, etc).
 We'll be using env variables in our example below.
 If you haven't received credentials, please contact us at partners@flipgive.com.

 Add the gem to your Gemfile: